imdipo/imdipo/README.md

 </a>
 <br>
  <li><b>UI/UX & Front-end Development</b></li>
-I am highly interested in visually appealing designs, which is why I enjoy creating things that are not only functional but also aesthetically pleasing.
+<p margin-bottom: 25px; margin-top:25px;> I am highly interested in visually appealing designs, which is why I enjoy creating things that are not only functional but also aesthetically pleasing.
 Front-end development allows me to bring those designs to life, transforming them into interactive and user-friendly applications.
 (But to be honest, iam new to this field 😓.
-But still I am eager to learn and explore more.) <br>
+But still I am eager to learn and explore more.) </p><br>

 <a href="https://en.wikipedia.org/wiki/JavaScript">
     <img src="https://github.com/imdipo/gambar/blob/main/2/JavaScript.png" alt="Javascript" width="75" height="75">